msamprovalaki/msamprovalaki.github.io/index.md

 ## About Me

-Currently working as an AI Engineer at  [Agile Actors](https://www.agileactors.com), specializing in Natural Language Processing (NLP), Retrieval-Augmented Generation for images and documents, and focusing on Generative AI.
+Currently working as an AI Engineer at  [Agile Actors](https://www.agileactors.com) and [Prof. John Pavlopoulos](https://ipavlopoulos.github.io/), , specializing in Natural Language Processing (NLP), Retrieval-Augmented Generation for images and documents, and focusing on Generative AI.

 I have completed an MSc by Research in Computer Science, under the supervision of [Prof. Ion Androutsopoulos](https://www2.aueb.gr/users/ion/),  focusing on Multimodal Large Language Models and their applications in the biomedical domain, particularly in Diagnostic Captioning.
 Areas of expertise include Natural Language Processing, Computer Vision, and Generative AI.